Not-a-cowfr/Cow-bot/CONTRIBUTING.md

 ### How to add a command
 - Add a file ending with `_command` in `src/commands/`
-- Create a function in that file with the sasme name as the file, excluding the `_command`
+- Create a function in that file with the same name as the file, excluding the `_command`
 - Make sure your command include poise macro to define what kind of command it is, and takes a context param
 ```rust
 use crate::{Context, Error};